 Dr. Michael Fu is an Assistant Attending Orthopedic Surgeon and shoulder specialist in the HSS Sports Medicine Institute.
-He is also a clinical instructor at Weill Cornell Medical College.
+He is also an Assistant Professor of Orthopedic Surgery at Weill Cornell Medical College.

 As a shoulder surgery and sports medicine specialist, Dr. Fu's experience across the entire spectrum of shoulder pathology enables comprehensive and longitudinal care for people who have a variety of shoulder conditions.
 Dr. Fu has extensive experience caring for athletes at all levels, from a young person with shoulder instability to the senior athlete with shoulder arthritis.
 He has been a team physician for the Chicago Bulls, Chicago White Sox, DePaul University and New York City's PSAL.